sucharitk/meddepth/README.md

 'processing' contains matlab code for processing the minimally pre-processed data. the main script is meddepth_analysis.m, which calls all the other files in the directory

-'stats' contains the R code for doing the analysis and figures in the paper
+'helper' contains additional .m files called by the matlab code\

-'helper' contains additional .m files called by the matlab code
+code for performing statistical analysis and generating figures along with postprocessed data is available on the OSF page https://osf.io/sfkte/

-supplementary data including audios for guided meditations and the baseline block used in the study are available at https://osf.io/sfkte/
+supplementary data including audios for guided meditations and the baseline block used in the study are also available at the OSF page